 2.3.
-Target population and the targeting strategy for the project

-The project will target 10,000 farmers (primarily smallholder producers, especially women and youth) in the municipalities of Jérémie and Roseaux in the Grand'Anse department, representing around 5% of the total 192,436 inhabitants of this area.
+Target population and the targeting strategy for the project in the municipalities of Jérémie and Roseaux in the Grand'Anse department, representing around 5% of the total 192,436 inhabitants of this area.
 At least 40% of the direct beneficiaries will be women and 30% youth.